neiljackson1984/Documentation/device-type-developers-guide/simulator-metadata.rst

 Status
 ------

-The "status" declarations specify actions that result in a person physically actuating the device.
+The "status" declarations specify actions that are the result of a person physically actuating the device.
 In the case of the Z-Wave switch, for example, we have:

 .. code-block:: groovy